Edgar-Donk/tkinter.ttk.style/README.md

 to TLabelframe with no suffix.
 This is illustrated in /examples/02labelframe.py.
 The next example 02treeview.py shows how to select a theme then apply some colour changes to the widget treeview, this has two sets of colours so we can confirm which works best by first testing, then try uncommenting 'Heading' so that the treeview style reads 'Custom.Treeview.Heading '.
-The first part of the script displays the widget layout in a form that is easy to read - there probably is an better way to do this!
+The first part of the script displays the widget layout in a form that is easy to read - there probably is an easier way to do this!
 To view the colour changes we use 2 treeview widgets, the first has not been customised.

 Generally try to keep it simple, try looking for an element that looks as though it should work, test it and see.
 Load a common